 Tools for better prices

-Power Active lets businesses move with market rates if they drop through a tool we call the Active Option.
+Power Active lets businesses move with market rates if they drop through the Active Option.
 That means, no matter where the market is at when a business signs its contract, it has the chance to move to lower rates if the market falls.

-Each month, the PEF allows businesses to positively influence their monthly prices.
-The PEF is a measure of how price efficient a business is compared to the market.
+Each month, the PEA allows businesses to positively influence their monthly prices.
+The PEA is a measure of how price efficient a business is compared to the market.
 It rewards business for how and when they use power, delivering greater savings when a business can be price efficient.

-Each month, billed rates are set by multiplying an agreed contract rate against the PEF and adding the retail margin, as well as the access fee of the Active Option.
+Each month, billed rates are set by multiplying an agreed contract rate against the PEA and adding the retail margin, as well as the access fee of the Active Option.

 In 2017 Daniel, an operations manager for a New South Wales-based business, was nearing the end of his energy agreement.
 Energy prices were at a high, impacting the offers Daniel was receiving from other retailers.
 He knew it was likely that rates would drop in the future.